 From 2014 to 2016 I worked at the Myanmar Centre for Economic and Social Development (CESD).
 Under the leadership of the Economic Advisor to the President, I led teams to produce research and policy advice on issues related to Myanmar’s economic and political transition including; Myanmar’s state and region government finances, the state of fiscal decentralization in Myanmar and the participation of Myanmar’s SMEs in in regional trade.
 I also led the development of Myanmar’s first interactive budget data portal.

-Currently I work as the Senior Economic Expert in the Myanmar Union Parliament where I provide technical support, training and advice to staff and members of the parliamentary committees responsible for providing oversight of Myanmar’s budget, planning and audit processes.
+From 2016 to 2018 I worked as the Senior Economic Expert in the Myanmar Union Parliament where I provided technical support, training and advice to staff and members of the parliamentary committees responsible for providing oversight of Myanmar’s budget, planning and audit processes.